ShiZiqiang/aicity-23/README.md

 https://download.openmmlab.com/mmclassification/v0/efficientnet/efficientnet-b0_3rdparty_8xb32-aa-advprop_in1k_20220119-26434485.pth

 Then we can do the prediction with our models.
 Please use the following command line
-# 1. Use the FFmpeg library to extract/count frames.
+### 3. Use the FFmpeg library to extract/count frames.
 python tools/extract_frames.py --out_folder ./frames

-# 2. Scan all video images to determine the type of product and when it appears on the white tray (in frame level)
+### 4. Scan all video images to determine the type of product and when it appears on the white tray (in frame level)
 CUDA_VISIBLE_DEVICES=0 python tools/test_net_23_inframe.py --input_folder ./frames --out_file ./results.txt --detector ./checkpoints/detectors_cascade_rcnn_r50_1x_coco/epoch_5.pth --feature ./checkpoints/b0/epoch_20.pth --b2 ./checkpoints/b2/epoch_20.pth --resnest50 ./checkpoints/resnest50/epoch_20.pth --resnest101 ./checkpoints/resnest101/epoch_20.pth

 The output result is in results.txt, you can submit it to the official evaluation system to obtain the F1-score.

-### 3. Training
+## Training of models

 Download images and annotations for training detector and classifiers from (https://drive.google.com/file/d/1zhIEYGuDviOr4N5ZV8nNbWcIDSB2a2oY/view?usp=sharing).